Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Main Results

 \section{Main Results}

 In this section, we present our theoretical contributions.
 We begin by introducing a new structural representation of the implicit regularizer underlying the MMSE denoiser.
-This characterization provides greater interpretability and serves as the foundation for deriving novel nonasymptotic convergence guarantees.
+This characterization serves as the foundation for deriving novel nonasymptotic convergence guarantees.